Audreykacur/SoftwareEngineering/Jan13.md

 Benefits of Iterative Development
 - Less project failure, better productivity, and lower defect rates
+	- project failure: system was not completed (could not implement requirments, to expensive, budget ran out)
+	- better productivity: develop the system in shorter time and with fewer requirements
+	- lower defect rate: less errors and bugs (not 250 bugs, there will be some bugs but will be lower)
+	- goal is to develop quality software
 - Early rather than late mitigation of high risks (technical, requirements, objectives, usability, and so forth)
+	- do the risky iterations in the begining
 - Early visible progress
+	- you see progress after every iteration
 - Early feedback, user engagement, and adaptation leading to a refined system that more closely meets the real needs of the stakeholders.
+	- feedback from the user is good because it usually gets misunderstood the first time around
+	- goal: to develop the system to meet the requierments so communication is important
-- Managed complexity; the team is not overwhelmed by “analysis paralysis”.
+- Managed complexity; the team is not overwhelmed by “analysis paralysis”
 - The learning within an iteration can be methodically used to improve the development process itself.
 	- you can have someone from the buisness that knows what they want in the system to be a part of the development team
 	- take what works for you and accomidate it to the situation

 Timeboxing
 - A typical iteration lasts between two and six weeks.
 	- fixed length iteration
-	- DESCOPE - if requirements cant be meet they will be postponed (will be a partial iteration: ex. you may not be able to transfer money)
+	- DESCOPE - if requirements cant be meet they will be postponed (will be a partial iteration: ex. you may not be able to transfer money) (you ask a week before the end of the iteration if all the steps will be able to be implemented in that time if not then thats when you descope)
 - A key idea is that iterations are timeboxed (fixed in length).
 - If it seems that it will be difficult to meet the deadline, the recommended response is to remove tasks or requirements from the iteration, and include them in a future iteration, rather than slip the completion date